sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

       }
     }

-Defining a variable using `var` gives behaviour you might be used to from
+Defining a variable using `var` gives behavior you might be used to from
 objective-C:

     var class1 = MyClass(t: 15, u: "Hello")